spardesh/shipment_pairs/README.md

-# assignment_repo_template
+# ACTITIVY
-Template repository for creating assignment repos for GitHub classroom.
+See function definitions and docstrings for descriptions.